Indirect Tax

 • Detailed tax breakdown by rate

-• Timestamp down to the second
+• Timestamp

-• Product codes and descriptions
+• Product descriptions

 • Unique invoice identifiers

 This system is rigid because the EU will need to process millions or billions of these daily.
 One missing field or wrong format means rejection.
+Note that simple PDFs, even machine-readable ones, no longer meet the standard and do not qualify.
+Common EN 16931-compatible formats include UBL and certain ZUGFeRD/Factur-X profiles.

 ERP and Billing Impact